CT075/CamCore/design/pipeline.md

 file path after lexing, but all of them (as far as I can tell) would require tracking whitespace (is `a b/c` a pair of expressions, or a single filepath with a parent of `a b`?), which is, in my view, a much greater evil.

-## Preprocessing

-Preprocessing is broken into two stages.
-The first stage builds a data structure holding contiguous blocks of tokens, separated by directives.
-The output of this stage can be cached in a more structured format for easy lookup (so we don't have to read it repeatedly for files that are included multiple times).

-With regards to caching intermediate reads, it's difficult to be much more intelligent without sacrificing semantics.
-One idea might be to also collect all definitions from included files (and the `ifdef`s they're underneath), but I chose to go with the simpler approach for now.

-The second stage of preprocessing processes this structure, potentially kicking off new pipelines whenever an include (or `#inctext` etc) is encountered, and otherwise transforming the token blocks.